 For high school students, there are over 30 career programs from which to choose.
-For the 2022-2023 school year, 1,395 students are enrolled at the Gloucester Township Campus, and 735 at the Pennsauken Campus, including 230 Special Education Students between the two campuses.
+For the 2023-2024 school year, 1,417 students are enrolled at the Gloucester Township Campus, and 766 at the Pennsauken Campus.
 Seniors are offered the opportunity to participate in several of our school-to-career programs and are offered lifetime job placement assistance.
 In addition, students are offered a full-range of athletics and activities to complement their education.
 Through Camden County College, high school juniors and seniors at CCTS have various opportunities to earn college credit for college level work completed while in high school.
 Students may bank the credits earned for future enrollment at colleges and universities.

-In addition to the facilities mentioned above, Stockton University, University of Pennsylvania, Temple University, LaSalle University, Villanova University, St. Joseph's University, Drexel University and Rowan University are all within a commuting distance from the Township.
+In addition to the facilities mentioned above, Stockton University, University of Pennsylvania, Temple University, LaSalle University, Villanova University, St. Joseph's University, Drexel University, and Rowan University are all within a commuting distance from the Township.